Use Case Development in Agri-Food Data Spaces

 - Agreement on participation rules.

-- Establishment of shared policies.
+- Establishment of common policies.

 - Definition of a governance and trust model.

-4. Technical design of the use case
+4. Technical Design of the Use Case

 - Existing models.